MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ## Browse files Experience

 >[!NOTE]
->This experience currently only available inside of the Power Query Online experience for PowerApps and can only browse for files in the OneDerive for Business account of the authenticated user.
+>Currently only available inside of the Power Query Online for PowerApps and can only browse for files in the OneDerive for Business account of the authenticated user.

 When creating a Dataflow inside of PowerApps using any of these connectors:
 * Excel